Brain Hacks & Mental Models To Think Better & Become Smarter

 The difference between these ‘you’ types are of course, extremely subtle.
 After all, we are not psychopathic.
 At least, most of us aren’t.

 Otherwise known as the 80/20 rule.
-This quasi natural law and rule of distribution in competitive domains packs a hefty and powerful insight.
+This quasi natural law and rule of distribution in competitive domains packs a hefty and powerful mental model.

 With +/- %5 variability, the Pareto Principle can be applied to both natural phenomena and human activities.